Selloni/3D_Viever_C/README.md

 ![3DViewer](misc/2.jpg)

-## Created and tested on MacOS by v3ssel and crackedg in 2022
+## Created and tested on MacOS by grandpat with the support of other peers in 2022